In Alabama, a DUI arrest can immediately impact the status of your driver’s license.

 Consequences of a DUI can be immediate and conviction can affect your ability to seek a driver license or operate your vehicle.

-It is essential to have a lawyer in your corner who understands the ins and outs of DUI arrested and convictions in the state of Alabama.
+Therefore, it’s essential to have a lawyer in your corner who understands the ins-and-outs of DUI arrests in Alabama.
 Hiring reputable legal representation to help you navigate the process could potentially mitigate or reduce a license suspension or revocation.

 Align yourself with an Alabama lawyer who specializes in DUIs.
 Contact the professional legal team at Sheffield and Lentine, P.C. for the guidance you deserve.